GaetanRdn/atomic-design/README.md

 # AtomicDesign

 This project is a design system.
+You can access to the storybook of the current version [here](https://gaetanrdn.github.io/atomic-design/).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.